Jenelle Evans‘ Firing From 'Teen Mom 2' Was a Surprise to Her

-Jenelle Evans‘ Firing From 'Teen Mom 2' Was an Unpleasant Surprise to Reality Star
+Jenelle Evans‘ Firing From 'Teen Mom 2' Was an Unpleasant Surprise to the Reality Star

 On Tuesday, MTV confirmed to ET that they have cut ties with the mother of three, following allegations that her husband, David Eason, shot and killed their French bulldog, Nugget, after Eason claimed the animal bit their 2-year-old daughter, Ensley.

-Following Evans' firing, a source tells ET that it came as an unpleasant surprise to the 27-year-old reality star as she was having ongoing conversations with production over the last several weeks about her future with the network and the show.
+A source tells ET that Evans' firing came as an unpleasant surprise to the 27-year-old reality star, as she was having ongoing conversations with production over the last several weeks about her future with the network and the show.

 The source adds that Evans, who has starred on the show since its inception in 2011, is now "trying to do what’s best for her and her kids."
 In addition to Ensley, Evans is mom to 4-year-old son Kaiser with ex Nathan Griffith and 9-year-old son Jace with ex Andrew Lewis.